 Instructions

-- Place the shrimp in a medium bowl and season with salt and pepper (about ½ tsp each).
+- Place the shrimp in a medium bowl and season with salt and pepper (about ½ teaspoon each).
 Toss to coat.1 lb shrimp, Salt and pepper

-- Mix the buttermilk and mustard in a bowl (or large measuring cup), and then pour over the seasoned shrimp and stir to combine.1½ cup buttermilk, 2 tbsp whole-grain mustard
+- Mix the buttermilk and mustard in a bowl (or large measuring cup), and then pour over the seasoned shrimp and stir to combine.1½ cup buttermilk, 2 tablespoon whole-grain mustard

-- In a separate bowl, whisk together the flour with 1½ tsp salt, 1 tsp pepper, and the cayenne.1½ cups all-purpose flour, 1 tsp cayenne pepper
+- In a separate bowl, whisk together the flour with 1½ teaspoon salt, 1 teaspoon pepper, and the cayenne.1½ cups all-purpose flour, 1 teaspoon cayenne pepper

-- Working in batches, use a slotted spoon (or your fingers) to remove the shrimp from the buttermilk and transfer it to the seasoned flour.
+- Working in batches, use a slotted spoon (or your fingers) to remove the shrimp from the buttermilk and transfer them to the seasoned flour.
 Toss to evenly coat.

 - Carefully slip the battered shrimp into the hot oil and fry until golden brown and crisp, about 4 minutes; drain on paper towels.
 Do this in batches.
 Don't overcrowd the pan and let the oil get back to 350°F before frying the next batch.